-The projected light source casts light from a single point forming a focused beam aimed in a specific direction.
+Light Projected is a light source casts light from a single point forming a focused beam aimed in a specific direction.
 This type of light is visualized in a form of a pyramid.
 Due to its form, it is versatile and can be conveniently used to simulate the numerous light emitting sources: for example, car headlights, flash light, or street lamps.

 Adding Projected Light#

-To add a projected light, do the following:
+To add Light Projected, do the following:

 On the Menu bar, click Create -> Light -> Projected

-- Place the light somewhere in the world.
+Place the light somewhere in the world.

 Setting Projected Light Parameters#

-A field of view of the projected light.
+A field of view of Light Projected.
 This parameter defines the angle of the light clipping in range from 1 (only a very narrow segment is illuminated) to 175 degrees (the whole hemisphere is lit).

-The near clipping plane that truncates the light pyramid to necessary extend.
+The near clipping plane that truncates the light pyramid to necessary extent.
 This parameter adjusts the distance relative pyramid vertex for cutting off the top surface.
 The default 0.1 fits to represent a very small snip emitting the light.

-The type of texture used to define light's distribution:
+The type of texture used to define light distribution:

-|Texture||A simple or IES texture projected by the Projected light.|
+|Texture||A simple or IES texture projected by Light Projected.|

 The IES texture rendering mode: